Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 • Access to social activities

-• Personal care, supervision and vigilance
+• Supervision and vigilance

-• Medical or therapeutic treatment and condition management
+• Medical or therapeutic treatment

 The child or young person does not have to be in receipt of Disability Living Allowance or Personal Independence Payment.
 In the absence of these a medical report or educational report may be sufficient.